Ryan Sidhoo

 Ryan Sidhoo is a Canadian documentary filmmaker from Vancouver, British Columbia.
-He is most noted as producer of Handle With Care: The Legend of the Notic Streetball Crew, which was a Canadian Screen Award nominee for Best Feature Length Documentary at the 11th Canadian Screen Awards in 2023.
+He is most noted for directing The Track (2025), which was a Canadian Screen Award nominee for Best Feature Length Documentary at the 14th Canadian Screen Awards in 2026, and for producing Handle With Care: The Legend of the Notic Streetball Crew, a nominee in the same category at the 11th Canadian Screen Awards in 2023.

 Born and raised in Vancouver, he played basketball with various Vancouver youth sports organizations as a teenager before going into filmmaking as a director and producer for Vice.
 In 2018 he directed the webby winning documentary series True North: Inside the Rise of Toronto Basketball, which was later re-edited into a 90-minute documentary film.

 His 2025 documentary film The Track premiered at the True/False Film Festival.
 It was later screened at the 31st Sarajevo Film Festival, where Sidhoo won the UniCredit Audience Award for Best Documentary Film.